najmalkv/frogger-collector/README.md

 # Frogger Collector: A classic arcade game with a twist.

 Frogger is a popular arcade game that was developed in th 80's.
 The object of the game is to direct frogs to their homes one by one by crossing a busy road and navigating a river full of hazards.

 Frogger Collector is a variation from the classic game, where instead of crossing across the player has to collect as many collectables as he can without touching a bug.
 Each collectable has different points.
 The collected points adds up to a score and the highest score is recorded as the highscore.

 ## How to Run

 To run the game open the **index.html** from the root folder in any modern web browser, ie. Chrome, Safari, Firefox or Edge.

+You can find the game on my github page [here](https://github.com/najmalkv/frogger-collector).

 ## How to Play

 *  Move the player using the arrow keys on your keyboard.
 *  Direct the player towards the collectables(star or key) and collect it.
 When a player lands on the collectable it is considered as collected.
 *  Each collectable has points associated with it, ie. 'star' is 5 points and 'key' is 2 points.
 * Be careful not to touch the bugs while you are collecting the collectables because as soon as you make contact with the bug its game over.
 * A score is calculated by summing up the points of the collectables you have collected.
 * A round ends when the player touchs a bug.